joel-wenzel/natours/README.md

 # Natours

-A sample containerized application for a Natours website.
+A sample containerized application for a Natours (Nature tours) website.

 ![Site Splash](splash.png)
 ## To Build